 The student examines the chemical properties of food.
 The student is expected to: (7) describe elements, compounds, mixtures, and formulas related to food science; (A) (B) compare heterogeneous and homogeneous mixtures; (C) use chemical symbols, formulas, and equations in food science; and analyze chemical and physical changes in food.
-The student analyzes solutions, colloids, solids, gels, foams, and emulsions in food science.
-The (8) student is expected to: (A) identify the solvent and solute in a given solution; (B) compare unsaturated, saturated, and supersaturated solutions, including boiling and freezing points; (C) calculate the concentration of a solution using mass percent; (D) describe the properties of colloidal dispersions; investigate the relationship of the three parts of an emulsion; and (E) (F) create various food emulsions.
+(8) The student analyzes solutions, colloids, solids, gels, foams, and emulsions in food science.
+The student is expected to: (A) identify the solvent and solute in a given solution; (B) compare unsaturated, saturated, and supersaturated solutions, including boiling and freezing points; (C) calculate the concentration of a solution using mass percent; (D) describe the properties of colloidal dispersions; investigate the relationships among [relationship of] the three parts of an emulsion; and (E) (F) create various food emulsions.
 (9) The student analyzes the functions of enzymes in food science.
-The student is expected to: describe the role of enzymes as catalysts in chemical reactions of food; (A) (B) explain the relationship between an enzyme and a substrate; (C) analyze the functions of enzymes in digestion; and analyze enzyme reactions in food preparation.
-(10)The student evaluates the role of fermentation in food science.
-The student is expected to: analyze reasons food is fermented; (A) (B) assess the role of bacteria in food fermentation; conduct laboratory experiments with various fermentation processes using the scientific (C) processes; and prepare various fermented food products.
-(D) (11)The student assesses the reaction of leavening agents in baked products.
-The student is expected to: (A) identify various leavening agents and describe their role in baked products; (B) analyze the role of acids as leavening agents in baked products; (C) compare doughs and batters used in baked products; (D) conduct laboratory experiments with various leavening agents using the scientific processes; and (E) create baked products using various leavening agents.
+The student is expected to: describe the role of enzymes as catalysts in chemical reactions of food; (A) (B) explain the relationship between an enzyme and a substrate; analyze the functions of enzymes in digestion, including the factors that influence enzyme activity; and (D) analyze enzyme reactions in food preparation.
+The student evaluates the role of fermentation in food science.
+The student is expected to: (10)(A) analyze reasons food is fermented; assess the role of bacteria in food fermentation; and (B) conduct laboratory experiments with various fermentation processes using the scientific processes; and (C) [D)] prepare various fermented food products.
+(11)The student assesses the reaction of leavening agents in baked products.
+The student is expected to: (A) identify various leavening agents and describe their role [in baked products]; (B) analyze the role of acids as leavening agents [in baked products]; (C) compare doughs and batters [used in baked products]; conduct laboratory experiments with various leavening agents using the scientific (D) processes; and (E) create baked products using various leavening agents.
 (12)The student explores the roles of food additives.
-The student is expected to: evaluate the various types of food additives such as incidental, intentional, natural, and (A) artificial; investigate the various roles of food additives such as food preservation, nutritive value, (B) and sensory characteristics;

-research agencies involved in regulating food additives; and
+The student is expected to: evaluate the various types of food additives such as incidental, intentional, natural, and (A) artificial; investigate the various roles of food additives such as food preservation, nutritive value, (B) and sensory characteristics; and research agencies involved in regulating food additives . [: and]